 While there are ‘do it yourself’ kits available, these are generic templates that may not cover areas unique to you.
 If these are not completed correctly, it may mean that your Estate is not administered as you intended.
 Many people don’t know what “rest and residue” means and not including these things can result in the Rules of Intestacy coming into play.
-As a result, the DIY Will may not reflect your wishes, causing more issues and expenses for your loved ones than you could have ever foreseen.
+As a result, a DIY Will may not reflect your wishes, causing more issues and expenses for your loved ones than you could have ever foreseen.

 By having a solicitor to draft or update your Will, all the right questions will be asked to ensure that your Will includes everything that is legally required.
 This process will also address assets that may not automatically be covered by your Will to ensure they are going exactly where you want them to.